izzypt/Online_Tic_Tac_Toe/backend/README.md

     const app = express()

-    express.json() will be in our middleware to enable json.
+    express.json() will be in our middleware to parse any json that comes in and allow us to treat it like JS objects.

    ## cors
     To help us handle cross origin request resources. ( Help different ports communicate with each other) :